eosc-kc/keycloak-community/design/oidc_federation.md

 POST web service with body being a signed RP Entity Statement ( application/jose).
 [Actions](https://openid.net/specs/openid-connect-federation-1_0.html#rfc.section.9.2.1.2.1) :
 1. Check for valid and not expired signed entity statement
+2. aud field must contain Keycloak OP entity Identifier (http(s)://host:port/{basepath}/realms/{realm-name} )
-2. Find at least one valid [trust chain](https://openid.net/specs/openid-connect-federation-1_0.html#rfc.section.7)
+3. Find at least one valid [trust chain](https://openid.net/specs/openid-connect-federation-1_0.html#rfc.section.7)
-3. Find one trust chain with accepted Metadata Policies.
+4. Find one trust chain with accepted Metadata Policies.
 Enforce Metadata Policies to RP Metadata.
-4. Check that no existing Client Id matches the entity identifier in this realm.
+5. Check that no existing Client Id matches the entity identifier in this realm.
-5. Save RP Metadata as Keycloak does in [Dynamic Client Registration](https://www.keycloak.org/docs/latest/securing_apps/index.html#openid-connect-dynamic-client-registration).
+6. Save RP Metadata as Keycloak does in [Dynamic Client Registration](https://www.keycloak.org/docs/latest/securing_apps/index.html#openid-connect-dynamic-client-registration).
 The RP’s Entity Identifier is saved as the Client Id.
-6. RP Metadata is changed based on the Client saved in the database and RP Metadata Policies used are added to the Entity Statement.
+7. RP Metadata is changed based on the Client saved in the database and RP Metadata Policies used are added to the Entity Statement.
 Moreover, the trust anchor of the accepted trust chain and the authority hint of Keycloak Federated OP for this trust chain are added.
 The updated signed Entity Statement is returned.

 If the realm does not support explicit registration, an error Response will be returned.